-Application for 1915(c) HCBS Waiver: Draft WY.014.01.05 - Sep 01, 2022 Page 40 of 26 Appendix B: Participant Access and Eligibility B-5: Post-Eligibility Treatment of Income (3 of 7) Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018. c.
-Regular Post-Eligibility Treatment of Income: 209(B) State.
-Answers provided in Appendix B-4 indicate that you do not need to complete this section and therefore this section is not visible.
-Appendix B: Participant Access and Eligibility B-5: Post-Eligibility Treatment of Income (4 of 7) Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018. d.
-Post-Eligibility Treatment of Income Using Spousal Impoverishment Rules The state uses the post-eligibility rules of §1924(d) of the Act (spousal impoverishment protection) to determine the contribution of a participant with a community spouse toward the cost of home and community-based care if it determines the individual's eligibility under §1924 of the Act.
-There is deducted from the participant's monthly income a personal needs allowance (as specified below), a community spouse's allowance and a family allowance as specified in the state Medicaid Plan.
-The state must also protect amounts for incurred expenses for medical or remedial care (as specified below). i.
-Allowance for the personal needs of the waiver participant (select one): SSI standard Optional state supplement standard Medically needy income standard The special income level for institutionalized persons A percentage of the Federal poverty level Specify percentage: The following dollar amount: Specify dollar amount: If this amount changes, this item will be revised The following formula is used to determine the needs allowance: Specify formula: The maintenance needs allowance is equal to the individual's total income as determined under the post eligibility process which includes income that is placed in a Miller trust.
-Other Specify:
+Application for 19 Page 41 of 273 (as of Jul 01, 2023) Page 41 of 273 Appendix B: P articipant Access and Eligibility B-5: Post-Eligibility Treatment of Income (3 of 7) Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018. c.
+Regular Pos t-Eligibility Treatment of Income: 209(B) State.
+Answers pro ovided in Appendix B-4 indicate that you do not need to complete this section and therefore this section section section are the section and therefore the section section section are the section and therefore the section section are the section are the section and therefore this section are the sectio Appendix B: P articipant Access and Eligibility B-5: Post-Eligibility Treatment of Income (4 of 7) Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018. d.
+Post-Eligibil ity Treatment of Income Using Spousal Impoverishment Rules contribution the individua needs allowa s the post-eligibility rules of §1924(d) of the Act (spousal impoverishment protection) to determine the of a participant with a community spouse toward the cost of home and community-based care if it determines I's eligibility under §1924 of the Act.
+There is deducted from the participant's monthly income a personal nce (as specified below), a community spouse's allowance and a family allowance as specified in the state in.
+The state must also protect amounts for incurred expenses for medical or remedial care (as specified i.
+Allow vance for the personal needs of the waiver participant (selec et one): S SSI standard Optional state supplement standard Medically needy income standard The special income level for institutionalized persons A A percentage of the Federal poverty level \$ Specify percentage: ר The following dollar amount: \$ Specify dollar amount: If this amount changes, this item will be revised Т The following formula is used to determine the needs allowance: Specify formula: The maintenance needs allowance is equal to the individual's total income as determined under the post eligibility process which includes income that is placed in a Miller trust.
+(Other 2 Specify: [ ii.

-ii.
 If the allowance for the personal needs of a waiver participant with a community spouse is different from the amount used for the individual's maintenance allowance under 42 CFR §435.726 or 42 CFR §435.735, explain why this amount is reasonable to meet the individual's maintenance needs in the community.